Are Smartphones and Social Media Behind the Surge in Mental Illness And Can This Old Tech be Part of the Solution?

 This old technology can create healthy smartphone usage

-Rosenberg noted that she had been using the RSS reader for more than ten years, adding that this technology was promising.
-She noted that social media users could control what they see with an RSS reader, giving them control over their mental condition and time spent on these platforms.
+Rosenberg noted that he had been using the RSS reader for more than ten years, adding that this technology was promising.

 "Unlike the algorithmic timelines of the social-media giants, RSS readers don’t suppress content based on what they think will and won’t arrest your attention.
 This means you will receive every single post of every single social feed you subscribe to." https://t.co/v13EQvGzmm